stealthycoin/kaleidoscope/README.md

 ----------------

 ```
-python prep.py -ps models.json
+python kaleidoscope.py -ps models.ks
 ```

-p is for parsing
+-p is for parsing
-s is for starting project
+-s is for starting project
-then a list of json files to parse
+-f specifies the ks file to parse

 Grammar